dps923/winter2020/notes/week08.md

 ### Monday plan

+Welcome back, after study week.

+Your professor has previewed the remaining topics in the textbook, and matched them to topic coverage plans.
+The result is that we are going to *go slower* and *cover fewer chapters*.

+Before any new content coverage, we will study and discuss a *project template* (version 1) that will ease the task of putting together a multi-scene app that uses data.

+Next, we will discuss the released [Assignment 3](/graded-work/assign3), and get started with its coding.

-The professor will guide you through the topic hightlights in the textbook.
+Finally, the professor will guide you through the topic hightlights in the textbook.

 Chapter 22: Get Location Data

-Chapter 23: Use Location Data
-Chapter 24: Objects vs. Classes
-Chapter 25: The Tag Location Screen
+Please visit the [weekly schedule](/weekly-schedule) for a revised textbook chapter and course topic coverage plan.

 <br>

 #### Project "template"

 Your professor has created a project template that will help you build a multi-scene app that uses data.

+We will demonstrate its use.
+It has [some documentation in this note](/topics/info-template-v1).

 <br>